-Through innovative training and direct consultation with schools, child welfare agencies and other service providers, HRC’s Children, Youth and Families Program creates welcoming, affirming and supportive environments forLGBT prospective parents, LGBT-ledfamilies, and LGBT youth.
+Through innovative training and direct consultation with schools, child welfare agencies and other service providers, HRC’s Children, Youth and Families Program creates welcoming, affirming and supportive environments forLGBTQ prospective parents, LGBTQ-led families, and LGBTQ youth.

 The program's projects include:

-- HRC’s All Children – All Families Project, which trains child welfare professionals to improve agency policies and practices around LGBT foster and adoptive families, as well as LGBT children and youth;
+- HRC’s All Children – All Families Project, which trains child welfare professionals to improve agency policies and practices around LGBTQ foster and adoptive families, as well as LGBTQ children and youth;

 - HRC’s Welcoming Schools Project, which offers professional development and curriculum for schools to create learning environments that embrace family diversity, avoid gender stereotyping and end bullying; and

-- HRC’s Youth Well-Being Project, which is anchored by the annual Time To THRIVE Conference, and promotes safety, inclusion and well-being for LGBT youth.
+- HRC’s Youth Well-Being Project, which is anchored by the annual Time To THRIVE Conference, and promotes safety, inclusion and well-being for LGBTQ youth.